-With the exception of the Regional Director, all members of the Fostering Solution's Management, Referrals and Admin Team are based at the office in Oundle, Northamptonshire.
+With the exception of the Regional Director and Referral Team, all members of the Alliance Foster Care Management, and Administration Team are based at the Office in Collingtree, Northamptonshire.
+The Referral Team are based at the Oundle Office in Northamptonshire.

 The team works closely together to ensure all enquiries to the agency are dealt with efficiently and effectively and the services delivered are high quality, responsive and meet the needs all stakeholders.

-The team meets together on a monthly basis to facilitate excellent communication, to review of agency progress and practice, and share ideas for service improvement and development.
+The team meets together on a monthly basis to facilitate excellent communication, to review agency progress and practice, and share ideas for service improvement and development